phi-grib/flame_API/README.md

 ## flame API design explanation
-Here I'll use the base URL to be `api.flame.edu/v1/` as a placeholder for the future (no yet created) base URL that respects the consortium specs.
+Here I'll use the base URL to be api.flame.edu/v1/ as a placeholder for the future (not yet created) base URL that respects the consortium specs.

-For sake of simplicity and guiven the architecture of flame this API uses 3 roots:
+For the sake of simplicity and given the architecture of flame this API uses 3 roots:

 ```
 /manage